Are you expecting twins? This is everything you need to know about your pregnancy, and after your twins are born.

 Post contains affiliate links.
 For more information, see our disclosures

-Twin pregnancy symptoms are very relatable to a single baby pregnancy.
+When expecting twins you would think the symptoms are different than a singleton pregnancy, but twin pregnancy symptoms are very relatable to a single baby pregnancy.
 The funny thing with me is, with my first and second I knew at 8 weeks that I was pregnant.
-With my twins, I had no idea until I was 12 weeks and it was only because I was being cranky one night and my husband asked if I was pregnant.
+When I was pregnant with my twins, I had no idea until I was 12 weeks and it was only because I was being cranky one night and my husband asked if I was pregnant.

-I have heard from most twin moms that their symptoms were more intense and they knew sooner.
+I have heard from most moms who were expecting twins that their symptoms were more intense and they knew sooner.
 But, it seems to be different for everyone in the beginning.
+Although, I was lot more tired with this pregnancy, which makes complete sense.

 It’s amazing what pregnancy does to your body.
 I never knew all the things that would happen, some gross, some weird but all normal.
 With each pregnancy I had the same symptoms but, with twins, they were just a little more intense.